Wisconsin Adjustment of Status

 Adjustment of Status (AOS) is the process by which a non-United States citizen petitions to become a Permanent Resident.
 Permanent residency is the immigration status of a person authorized to live and work in the United States of America permanently.
 Such a person receives documentation demonstrating this status which must be carried at all times.
-A United States Permanent Resident Card is the identification card documenting the permanent resident status of an alien in the United States.
+The United States Permanent Resident Card is the identification card documenting the permanent resident status of an alien in the United States.
 It is known informally as a “green card” because it is green.
+If you are facing an immigration issue, contact Sesini Law Group.

 Eligibility categories are: